How to Install Docker on Ubuntu 22.04 or 20.04

 docker ps

-The docker ps command is used to list all running containers.
-This command provides information about each container, such as the container ID, image name, and status.
+The docker ps command lists all running containers and provides information about each, including container ID, image name, and status.

 docker ps